 - Address nutritional deficiencies

-- Determine impact of environmental toxins
+- Determine the impact of environmental toxins

-- Balance hormone levels (e.g. reducing oestrogen)
+- Balance hormone levels (e.g. reducing estrogen)

 - Balance blood sugar levels